 Full-service brokers offer a more comprehensive variety of services, often including investment advice.
 The higher level of service provided by a full-service broker usually means higher fees.
 Before the advent of discount brokers, stock trading was largely a pursuit for more affluent investors who could afford a full-service broker.
 The internet can be credited with changing that paradigm, making stock trading easily accessible to anyone with an internet connection and a desire to invest.

-For more information about the best online brokers, check out Best Online Brokerages on Benzinga.
+For more information about the best online brokers, check out Best Online Brokerages on Benzinga or see below.

 Stock Market Prices: Bids and Asks